MRamadhanKesaPI/Data-Preparation-Process__for__Maven-Market...Retail-Analytics-and-Optimization/README.md

 I found that the date column in several datasets had mixed formats, with some values not being actual dates.
 To fix this, I imported the date columns as **VARCHAR** (text) to keep all the values intact.
 Later, during the data cleaning & type conversion phase, I will convert them to proper date formats for consistency and analysis.

-Below are the SQL queries and results for each Iport and Inspection step.
+Below are the SQL queries and results for each Import and Inspection step.
 ```sql
 /* ================================================================================
    STEP 1: DATA IMPORT AND INSPECTION